Ravnur-Inc/ams-api-replacement-demo-app/docs/app-migration.md

    * Wait for the origin change to propagate in the CDN.
 This can take a while.
 To ensure that the new origin is available, you can check the URL in a browser: "https://{your custom CDN domain}/console".
 3. Purge your CDN cache.
    Your CDN contains cached AMS manifests with AMS segments URLs.
 And if some of segments are not in cache it will go to RMS which does not recognize such URLs.
 That's why please purge your CDN cache to ensure that all your VODs are correctly streamed.

+   As a result, all video URLs will now be streamed from RMS.
+No need to update existing streaming links similar to [Option 1](https://github.com/Ravnur-Inc/ams-api-replacement-demo-app/blob/main/docs/app-migration.md#option-1-create-separate-cdn-enpoint-which-uses-rms-as-origin-recommended) - it's done automatically.